MoonriseSunset/MoonriseSunset/README.md

 I'm Moonrise,

-I'm an 18-year-old coder and 3d designer.
+A coder and 3d designer.
 Most of the stuff I like to do pertains to 3D design (or 3D printing), coding, or both :)

 Occasionally I'll also throw together wacky desmos graphs (I swear I'm not a math whiz, I just like manipulating graphs).